No. 44 Watch a bird

 You don't need to go anywhere special to start birdwatching as there are birds everywhere.
 You can find them in cities, gardens, parks, rivers, farms, towns, lakes, mountains and near the coast.

 You could try looking somewhere easy and close to your home first, so maybe your back garden or local park, and then move on to other places if you want to see different birds.

 Be as quiet as you can

-Birds get frightened off really easily, so you'll need to be as quiet as you can, and not make any loud noises or sudden movements to stand the best chance of spotting lots.
+Birds can be shy or timid, so you'll need to be as quiet as a mouse while you keep a look out for them, wherever you are.
+Try not make any loud noises or sudden movements to stand the best chance of spotting lots of birds.

 Sit tight and wait